Ijwu/Archipelago.RiskOfRain2/README.md

 ## To-do/Ideas

-* Visual indicator when an item drop becomes an location check. - done, smokescreen effect now pops up, needs pre-release test
-* HUD for when a location check is about to complete. - done, needs pre-release test
-* Send chat messages to the multiworld. - Needs testing

-* HUD for locations checked over total locations.
 * Cache and load data package from file system. - should probably go in packet lib
 * Further randomization in some way.
 Mob spawns, elite types, variance api, boss types, mob families, mobs with items, etc.
 * More item/reward types: money, exp, warbanner drops, drones